bookofproofs/bookofproofs.github.io/_sources/history/19th-century/bateman.md

 6. Appointed Fellow of the Royal Society in 1954
 7. Was a professor at University College London from 1934 to 1960.

-Born 29 May1882, Manchester, England.
+Born 29 May 1882, Manchester, England.
 Died 21 January 1946, Pasadena, California, USA.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Bateman/)